iZettle/api-documentation/finance-api/api-reference.md

 ```

 ### Fetch payout information on a specific day
 The following example fetches all payout information from the merchant's liquid account on 7 June, 2021.
-The next payout amount will be 6605.89 kr.
+The next payout amount will be £6605.89.

 Request
 ```